The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: MeerKAT, ATCA and ALMA results: Total Flux Densities and SED

 \section{MeerKAT, ATCA and ALMA results: Total Flux Densities and SED}

 We show the radio light curves of SN~1996cr at 8.6 and 1.4 GHz in Figure~\ref{flightcurve}.
 The flux density shows a steep decay since the observations of \citet{Meunier+2013}, who had already suggested a steepening of the decay near the end of their observations at $t \sim 6000$~d.
-Between the last two measurements at 8.6 GHz, the flux density decays as $t^{-2.8 \pm 0.7}$ and $t^{-2.9 \pm 0.3}$ at 8.6 and 1.4 GHz, respectively.
+Between the last two measurements, the flux density decays as $t^{-2.8 \pm 0.7}$ and $t^{-2.9 \pm 0.3}$ at 8.6 and 1.4 GHz, respectively.

-We obtained flux density measurements at frequencies between 1.28 and 465 GHz using MeerKAT, ATCA and ALMA (Table~\ref{tfluxd}) between 2018 and 2020 ($t = 8275$ and 8911~d).
+We obtained new flux density measurements at frequencies between 1.28 and 465 GHz using MeerKAT, ATCA and ALMA (Table~\ref{tfluxd}) between 2018 and 2020 ($t = 8275$ and 8911~d).
 We plot these flux density measurements and a fitted power-law spectral energy distribution, SED, in Figure~\ref{fSED}.

 The SED shows no deviations from a power-law from 1.28~GHz up to the highest ATCA measurement at 34~GHz, but the ALMA measurements at $\nu > 100$~GHz show that the spectrum likely steepens somewhere between 34~GHz and 223 GHz.
 We fit a power-law spectrum to $\nu \leq 34$~GHz using weighted least squares.
-Before fitting, we scaled all the measurements (see~\S\ref{tfluxd}) to a common time of 8700~d by assuming a decay $\propto t^{-2.85}$\@.
+Before fitting, we scaled all the measurements to a common time of 8700~d by assuming a decay $\propto t^{-2.85}$\@.
 We obtain a fitted SED of $S(\nu) = (39.8 \pm 1.0) (\nu/{\rm 5 \; GHz})^{-0.580 \pm 0.023}$ mJy, with a $\chi^2 = 1.6$ for 5 degrees of freedom.

-The spectral index between 34 and 108~GHz is $\alpha_{34\,\rm GHz}^{108\,\rm GHz} = -0.89\pm0.15$, so the probability that the difference in $\alpha$ above and below 34~GHz, and thus the apparent steepening above 35~GHz, are due to experimental error is $\sim2$\%.
+The spectral index between 34 and 108~GHz is $\alpha_{34\,\rm GHz}^{108\,\rm GHz} = -0.88\pm0.25$, and the probability that the difference in $\alpha$ above and below 34~GHz, and thus the apparent steepening above 35~GHz, are due to experimental error is $\sim8$\%\footnote{This probability was derived numerically, the distribution of $\alpha^{\rm 108 GHz}_{\rm 34 \, GHz}$ is somewhat skew, with a tail to more negative values, so the probability of getting a value $\geq -0.580$ is somewhat smaller than suggested by Gaussian statistics.}.
 Such a steepening might be expected to occur because of synchrotron losses.
-However, the corner frequency and the degree of the steepening would have to be confirmed by better high-frequency measurements.
+However, our results are not conclusive on this point, and the degree of the steepening, as well as the corner frequency, would have to be confirmed by better high-frequency measurements.